Sheila Bird: Honours and awards

 As Sheila M. Gore, she won the Guy Medal in Bronze in 1989.

 Bird was appointed OBE in 2011 for services to social statistics.
-She was made a Fellow of the Royal Society of Edinburgh in 2012.
+She was made a Fellow of the Royal Society of Edinburgh in 2012 and of the Academy of Medical Sciences in 2017.
 In 2018, she received an honorary doctorate from the University of Edinburgh.
+Bird was appointed Dame Commander of the Order of the British Empire (DBE) for services to statistics in the King’s Birthday Honours list, June 2026.

 Personal life

-In September 1999 she and Bird married.
+In September 1999 she and Dr A. Graham Bird married.
 Six weeks after their marriage he was diagnosed with glioblastoma multiforme and died in January 2000.
 Up until his death she published under her maiden name, Gore, however since she has published under her married name of Bird, in her husband's honour.